ryanoisin/ModelingILD_EAM21/README.md

 There are three main folders in the repository
 - `setup` contains materials which participants should engage with **before** the start of the lab, relating to installing and checking relevant software packages
 - `lab` contains the actual lab materials, including rmarkdown files and data files.
+You can follow the lab by opening the `.html` file in each subfolder and following the instructions
 - `lecture` contains lecture slides used during the workshop

 For more information please contact **o.ryan@uu.nl**